dvll13/exercise/_notes/js.md

   - **regular** function - points to the **`object`** that is **calling** the method
   - **arrow** function - points to the **upper** context

+In a Method	Owner             Object(Which invoked method) Alone                         Global Object
+In a function (Default Mode)	Global Object
+In a function (Strict Mode)	  undefined
+In an event	                  the target of the event

   ```js
   const obj1 = {
     a: 1,